TrevorMills/formidable-plus/README.md

 ## Changelog ##

+### 1.2.5 ###
+* Fix: fixing issues where table values that got stored as custom post meta were not showing up, and sometimes causing ksort error
+* Change: allow calculation fields to be used in other calculations

 ### 1.2.4 ###
 * Fix: Trigger change on "other" fields that we fill in with FrmPlus calculations
 * Fix: A couple of stray notices for non-initialized variables